 Registration for the 2020 counts will open in early November.

 Every December, hundreds of Bay Area birders take part in Golden Gate Audubon’s Christmas Bird Counts (CBCs) in Oakland and San Francisco.
 From before dawn until dusk, they trek through parks, neighborhoods, and wetlands, venture out in boats on the bay, and skirt reservoirs and bayside mudflats to identify the species and count the numbers of birds at every site.

 Annual Christmas Bird Counts, sponsored by the National Audubon Society and conducted by volunteers, are held throughout the U.S. and Canada.
 The counts attempt to record every individual bird encountered within a defined 15-mile diameter — about 177 square miles — during one calendar day.
 The counts began on December 25, 1900, when a small group of bird lovers led by scientist Frank Chapman posed an alternative to the Christmastime “side hunt,” in which teams competed to see who could shoot the most birds and small mammals.
 Chapman’s group identified, counted, and recorded all the birds they saw, thus founding one of the world’s first and largest “community science” initiatives.
-This season marks the 117th year of Christmas Bird Counts.
+The 2020 season marks the 120th year of Christmas Bird Counts.